HanworthVillaFC/hvfc-info-hub/docs/finance-membership/index.md

-# Finance & Membership
+# Sponsors & Membership

-Learn about membership fees and financial processes in this section.
+Learn about membership fees and sponsorship in this section.